ferenckata/SQSeminarPaper/manuscript.md

 ## Our experiences for development processes involving teams ##

+In our professional careers, we have experienced hardships with scientific software - both from the user and from the developer's perspective.
 We have seen a variety of suggestions in the literature aiming to improve the status of bioinformatics software.
 We recognized that for a single person achieving a good understanding of them all, and subsequently prioritizing, and adopting them would require a substantial amount of time.
 Paradoxically, researchers in academia, especially trainees, often work under time pressure, since projects, such as doctoral thesis, have pressing deadlines.